PDF Split and Merge

 PDFsam Basic or PDF Split and Merge is a free and open-source cross-platform desktop application to split, merge, extract pages, rotate and mix PDF documents.
+PDFsam uses a freemium model and encourages buying the full version with popups.

 Distribution system

 PDFsam Basic is a desktop application freely accessible both as source and compiled code.
 It is available as a MSI package for 32-bit and 64-bit MS Windows, .dmg for macOS, .deb package for Debian based Linux distributions, and ZIP bundle for power users' convenience.